subcoin-project/subcoin/README.md

 ## Donations

-Subcoin is an open-source project dedicated to advancing decentralized technologies.
-We are grateful for the [grant](https://github.com/w3f/Grants-Program/pull/2304) of the Web3 Foundation for our initial development.
+Subcoin is an open-source public good project dedicated to advancing decentralized technologies around Bitcoin.
+We are grateful for receiving the [grant](https://github.com/w3f/Grants-Program/pull/2304) of the Web3 Foundation for our initial development.

 If you believe in our mission and would like to contribute to the continued growth and improvement of Subcoin, we welcome your support: